Powerscore/space-task-manager/README.md

    * **Email Address**
    * **Password** (and confirm)
-3. Review and accept the Terms of Service.
-4. Click **Create Account**.
+3. Click **Create Account**.
-5. You will be redirected to the Home Page upon successful registration.
+4. You will be redirected to the Home Page upon successful registration.

 ### 1.2 Log In